bwz3rbot/TAPLAP-clone/readme.md

 Be sure that Karma and Age of Reddit account fields are also set to 0.\

 Make sure you have the correct version of NodeJS for your system.
-You can find the download here(https://nodejs.org/en/download/)
+You can find the download here (https://nodejs.org/en/download/)\
+Also install MongoDB as this bot requires a database to function.
+Instructions for windows, mac and raspberry pi can be found here: (https://diyprojects.io/mongodb-part-1-installation-windows-macos-raspberry-pi/)

 You'll have to create a new account for your bot before you move any further.\
 And you'll have to grant the account permissions on your subreddit.\